 The school has provided computers for use by staff as an important tool for teaching, learning, and administration of the school.
 Use of school computers, by both members of staff and pupils, is governed at all times by the following policy.
-Please ensure you understand your responsibilities under this policy, and direct any questions or concerns to the ICT Network Manager in the first instance.
+Please ensure you understand your responsibilities under this policy, and direct any questions or concerns to the ICT network support company support@exhallgrange.co.uk in the first instance.